mcalthrop/js-basics/DATA-TYPES.md

 # JavaScript data types <small>[[index]](README.md)</small>

-It's helpful to know the building blocks of a language, so here we will be looking at the data types used in JavaScript.
+It's helpful to know the building blocks of a language, so here we will be looking at the six data types used in JavaScript:

-There are six data types in JavaScript up to (and including) ES5:

 1. [`Boolean`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean) &ndash; for a variable that can only be either true or false
 1. [`null`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null) &ndash; represents the intentional absence of any object value